lalithtrs/Mobile-Price-Classification/README.md

 ---

-Thank you for checking out the Mobile Price Range Predictor project!
+Thank you for checking out the Mobile Price Range Classification project!
 If you have any questions or feedback, please feel free to reach out.